AwalaApp/specs/rs002-pki.md

 A gateway MAY revoke its own certificate by issuing a GCR message to its peer gateway(s).
 These messages MUST be serialized with RAMF, using the octet `0x11` as its _concrete message type_, and have an empty payload (i.e., one of length zero).

-GCRs MUST be sent in the payload plaintext of a cargo, along with parcels, in order to prevent a malicious relayer from identifying and dropping such messages.
+GCRs MUST be sent in the payload plaintext of a cargo, along with parcels, in order to prevent a malicious courier from identifying and dropping such messages.

 ## X.509 Extensions